 The ASPG holds an Annual Conference hosted by the Australasian parliaments on a rotational basis.

-The most recent Annual General Meeting of the NSW Chapter of the ASPG took place on Thursday 29 November 2018 at 2.30 pm in the McKell Room, Parliament House.
+The most recent Annual General Meeting of the NSW Chapter of the ASPG took place on Tuesday 20 December 2022.

-The main purposes of the meetings are to elect members to the NSW Chapter's Executive Committee and to discuss the Chapter's activities for the current and coming years.
+The main purpose of the meeting is to elect members to the NSW Chapter's Executive Committee and to discuss the Chapter's activities for the current and coming years.

 Only ASPG members may attend the AGM.